The Castles of Burgundy board game box art

 Retro Review: Tigris & Euphrates (1997) - The Masterpiece That Refuses to Age

 There’s a moment in every game of Tigris & Euphrates where someone connects two kingdoms, triggers a cascade of external conflicts, and the entire board state transforms so violently that everyone needs a moment of silence to process what just happened.
 Large swaths of tiles vanish.
 Leaders get expelled from civilisations they spent twenty minutes building.
 Someone who was cruising discovers their score is effectively two.
 Two.
 And it’s magnificent.
 Reiner Knizia’s 1997 masterpiece sits at a 7.70 rating on BGG from tens of thousands of ratings, ranked #131 overall, with a weight of 3.48/5.
 It plays 2-4 players in 60-120 minutes.
 Those numbers tell you it’s respected.
-They don’t tell you it’s one of the most elegant, brutal, and intellectually honest designs in the history of the hobby. ...
+They don’t tell you it’s one of the most elegant, brutal, and intellectually rigorous designs in the history of the hobby. ...

 15 April 2026 · 8 min · The Dice Drop